Citizen Kane: Rights and home media

-In 1984, The Criterion Collection released the film as its first LaserDisc.
+On December 3, 1984, The Criterion Collection released the film as its first LaserDisc.
 It was made from a fine grain master positive provided by the UCLA Film and Television Archive.
 When told about the then-new concept of having an audio commentary on the disc, Welles was skeptical but said "theoretically, that's good for teaching movies, so long as they don't talk nonsense."
 In 1992 Criterion released a new 50th Anniversary Edition LaserDisc.
-This version had an improved transfer and additional special features, including the documentary The Legacy of Citizen Kane and Welles's early short The Hearts of Age.
+This version had an improved transfer and additional special features, including the documentary The Legacy of Citizen Kane and Welles's early short "The Hearts of Age".

 Turner Broadcasting System acquired broadcast television rights to the RKO library in 1986 and the full worldwide rights to the library in 1987.
 The RKO Home Video unit was reorganized into Turner Home Entertainment that year.
 In 1991 Turner released a 50th Anniversary Edition on VHS and as a collector's edition that includes the film, the documentary Reflections On Citizen Kane, Harlan Lebo's 50th anniversary album, a poster and a copy of the original script.
 In 1996, Time Warner acquired Turner and Warner Home Video absorbed Turner Home Entertainment.
-In 2011, Warner Bros.
-Discovery's Warner Bros. unit had distribution rights for the film.
+In 2011, Time Warner's Warner Bros. unit had distribution rights for the film.

 In 2001, Warner Home Video released a 60th Anniversary Collectors Edition DVD.
-The two-disc DVD included feature-length commentaries by Roger Ebert and Peter Bogdanovich, as well as a second DVD with the feature length documentary The Battle Over Citizen Kane (1999).
+The two-disc DVD included feature-length commentaries by Roger Ebert and Peter Bogdanovich, as well as a second DVD with the feature-length documentary The Battle Over Citizen Kane (1999).
 It was simultaneously released on VHS.
 The DVD was criticized for being "too bright, too clean; the dirt and grime had been cleared away, but so had a good deal of the texture, the depth, and the sense of film grain."

 In 2003, Welles's daughter Beatrice Welles sued Turner Entertainment, claiming the Welles estate is the legal copyright holder of the film.
 She claimed that Welles's deal to terminate his contracts with RKO meant that Turner's copyright of the film was null and void.
 She also claimed that the estate of Orson Welles was owed 20% of the film's profits if her copyright claim was not upheld.
 In 2007 she was allowed to proceed with the lawsuit, overturning the 2004 decision in favor of Turner Entertainment on the issue of video rights.